kathrinmzl/LoanGuard/README.md

 We aim to develop a **supervised** machine learning model that predicts whether a loan applicant  will default or not.
 In addition to the binary outcome, the model will provide a **probability of default** to support the credit risk team in decision-making.

-- **Goal:** Predict if a borrower will default on their loan (`Default` variable) and provide the associated probability.
+- **Goal:** Predict if a borrower will default on their loan (`loan_status`) and provide the associated probability of default.
 - **Model type:** Supervised — Binary Classification.
-- **Input features:** All borrower demographic and financial attributes, excluding identifiers such as `LoanID`.
+- **Input features:** All borrower demographic and financial attributes
 - **Model choice:** To be determined after experimentation.
-Candidate models include Logistic Regression, Random Forest, and Gradient Boosting (XGBoost, LightGBM).
+Candidate models include Logistic Regression, Random Forest, and Gradient Boosting.
 - **Success metrics (on both training and test sets):**
   - Accuracy ≥ 0.80   (OPTIONAL)
   - Recall ≥ 0.80 (to minimize false negatives — high-risk borrowers predicted as safe)
   - ROC-AUC ≥ 0.90   (OPTIONAL)
 - **Failure conditions:**
-  - Model performs poorly on unseen (test) data → indicates overfitting.
+  - Strong degradation of performance on test data vs. train data → indicates overfitting.
   - Large imbalance between precision and recall → unreliable predictions.
 - **Output definition:**
-  - Binary prediction (0 = no default, 1 = default).
+  - Binary prediction (`0` = no default, `1` = default).
   - Probability of default (e.g., 0.76 = 76% chance of default) to guide credit risk decisions.
 - **Heuristics:** Traditionally, financial institutions rely on fixed credit scores or manual reviews to assess loan risk.
+The model should be used to prioritize risk review and support decision-making (not to fully automate rejections).
+Thresholds for action should be set in consultation with credit risk stakeholders to balance loss prevention and customer impact.

 #### **Clustering Model — Borrower Segmentation (Optional)**